tiernan-farrell/icebergProject/README.md

 in the /frontend directory.
 Navigate to the server that was started at
     `http://localhost:3000`
 From here you can click the buttons to show you the data used and then the buc iceberg cube.
+The About page holds a similar project description.
+The Test Results page holds the test and memory usage results of running data groups of different size, dimensionality,  and cardinality as the minimum support varies.
+More about that is detailed below under 'Testing'

 # Algorithms